Skip to contents

 Details

-stat_distrmix_line() is similar to stat_density but in addition to fitting a single distribution it can fit a mixture of two or more Normal distributions, using an approach related to clustering.
-Defaults are consistent between stat_distrmix_line() and stat_distrmix_eq(). stat_distrmix_eq() can be used to add matched textual annotations.
+stat_distrmix_line() and stat_distrmix_area() are similar to stat_density but they fit the Normal distribution to observations.
+In addition to a single Normal distribution they can fit a mixture of two or more Normal distributions, using an approach related to clustering.
+Defaults related to how fitting is done are consistent between stat_distrmix_line(), stat_distrmix_area() and stat_distrmix_eq(). stat_distrmix_eq() can be used to add matched textual annotations, while stat_distrmix_line() and stat_distrmix_area() only differ in their default arguments, including the geom.

 Parameter fit.seed if not NA is used in a call to set.seed() immediately before calling the model fit function.
 As the fitting procedure makes use of the (pseudo-)random number generator (RNG), convergence can depend on it, and in such cases setting fit.seed to the same value in stat_distrmix_line() and in stat_distrmix_eq() can ensure consistency, and more generally, reproducibility.

-The minimum number of observations with distinct values in the explanatory variable can be set through parameter n.min.
+The minimum number of observations with distinct values in the data variable can be set through parameter n.min.
 The default depends on k, the number of components in the mix.
 Model fits with too few observations are unreliable, thus, using larger values of n.min than the default is wise.
+The value of n, instead, sets the number of predicted values, which affects the smoothness of the plotted curve and the accuracy with which the location of the quantiles is predicted.

 Variables computed by stat_distrmix_line()

-Some of the returned variables depend on the orientation.
+Some of the variables can have missing values or depend on orientation and/or method.

 component